 We use them constantly; we abuse them regularly.

 Thus, low back and neck pain are common in today's society.
-It has been estimated that more than 75% of us will experience back pain at some time in our lives, and that this problem accounts for one of the largest reasons for extended sick leave.
-The total cost in lost productivity is enormous.
+It has been estimated that more than 75% of us will experience back pain at some time in our lives and that this problem accounts for one of the largest reasons for extended sick leave.
+The total cost of lost productivity is enormous.

 Here are some views of that wonderous body part:

 There can be many different ailments that can cause back pain.
 We have a look at some of them below.

 Pain traveling down into the buttock, back of the thigh, and often into the calf and foot.
 This is usually caused by irritation of nerve root of the sciatic nerve, often from compression by a disc or degenerative disease are the usual causes.

 Dysfunction of a nerve root by any cause.
 The symptoms are weakness, pain (sciatica), numbness, or tingling, or a combination of these.